Learning Causally Disentangled Representations via the Principle of Independent Causal Mechanisms: Proposed Framework

 \section{Proposed Framework}

-Previous work on identifiable representation learning attempts to achieve disentanglement by assuming independent factors of variation \cite{pmlr-v108-khemakhem20a}.
-However, this assumption is not realistic in practice.
-Thus, a causal mechanism perspective on disentanglement is necessary to achieve the identifiability of causal representations.
-To this end, we design a framework to achieve \textit{causal} disentanglement, formally defined in Section \ref{sec:theory}.
+We design a framework to achieve \textit{causal} disentanglement.
 We propose ICM-VAE, a VAE-based framework based on the independent causal mechanisms (ICM) principle that achieves disentanglement of causal mechanisms.
 Figure \ref{fig:framework} shows the overall architecture of our proposed framework.